Low Graphics | Accessibility

 60 second interviews

 People from many different backgrounds are involved with PLE.
 60 second interviews are an opportunity for people to give their own personal perspectives of their work, including top tips for success.
-Recent top tips:
+Some recent top tips:

 'As with anything else, make it interesting.
 Engage people on different levels, mentally, physically, emotionally.
 We so readily fall into the trap of thinking that if there is information to impart and discussions to be had, everyone needs to sit down and do it in a very static environment and serious manner.
 Not true.
 I believe the best learning takes place when someone is properly engaged and having fun, once engaged, real learning with longevity can take place.'